zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 7. For each name server name in *Delegation Extended Glue* (i.e. [out-of-bailiwick] only) ("DEG Name Server Name") do:

-   1. Do two [DNS lookup]s, one record type A and one record type AAAA, for *DEG Name Server Name* on public DNS and create a set of the IP addresses from the A and AAAA records, respectively, from the answer sections of the responses and that matches
+   1. Do two [DNS Lookups], one record type A and one record type AAAA, for *DEG Name Server Name* on public DNS and create a set of the IP addresses from the A and AAAA records, respectively, from the answer sections of the responses and that matches